NOX73/go-neural/README.md

 * Feature normalizer (auto encoder also for alphanumerical features)

 ### Future ReadMe contents
-* How to Install
-* Sidekick to the examples for quickstart
 * Fast training and storage of network with csv and svm format i/o
 * Explain the algorithm, the engine and the terms
 * Explain the evaluation in short